stolenportraits/stolenportraits.github.io/besos.md

   thanks: For being at his fuzziest when I most needed it and for the many vanilla chai lattes we have enjoyed together.
 - name: Matin
   image: matin.jpg
   thanks: For helping me verbalize things I can only say with my eyes.
 For knowing before I tell you.
 For asking the question that triggered this whole thing...
-For all the hours you have spent looking at monospaced type to make this bog come to life.<br>I love you.
+For all the hours you have spent looking at monospaced type to make this blog come to life.<br>I love you.
 - name: Chiqui
   image: chiqui.jpg
   thanks: For believing in me.
 For loving my jokes, my designs, my pictures... even if you don’t understand them.
 For loving me.